-In July 2022, the rate of inflation reached 10.9% and the unemployment rate was 5.1%.
-The standard of living is relatively very high with estimated annual income per capita for 2021 of US\$27,715.
+In February 2024, the rate of inflation was 1.8% and the unemployment rate was 6.7%.
+The standard of living is relatively very high with estimated annual income per capita Expected to reach US\$31,458 by the end of 2024

-The economy of Cyprus is in a relatively good state, despite the challenges created by both the ongoing COVID-19 crisis as well as the impact of the war in Ukraine with economic growth and improving public finances.
+The economy of Cyprus is in a relatively good state, despite the challenges created by consecutive international problems such as the ongoing COVID-19 crisis, the war in Ukraine and in Gaza, with economic growth and improving public finances.